vipulnaik/diet-exercise-health/notes/best-practices-around-fasting.md

   storage containers whereas the others are heavier on the soft vegetables).
 This caution should be maintained for the first two meals after breaking the fast.

+* Cayenne pepper / red pepper: For any meals prepared after I am aware of a sore throat or anticipate consuming after a fast, I shouldn't add red pepper to the food.
+However, it's fine to consume already-cooked food that has a bit of red pepper.

 ## Foods to have more of after a fast